 Novak Djokovic and Simona Halep Win 2020 Italian Open

-Novak Djokovic.
+Novak Djokovic at the Miami Open Tennis in 2018.
 Photo by Gustavo Caballero/South Beach Photo/REX/Shutterstock (9474924x)

 Novak Djokovic didn’t let the ugly default from US Open earlier this month affect his game.
 Instead, Djokovic bounced back with a confident performance on the 2020 Italian Open, where he won his record 36th ATP Tour Masters 1000 title on Monday.